bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/install.md

 From there, run whatever commands are necessary to install busybox.
-Note you are looking for a *static* busybox - the package might be called something such as `busybox-static`.
+Note you are looking for a *static* busybox - the package might be called something such as `busybox-static`, although it might just be called `busybox`.
 When you have finished, run the following commands:

 - {class="rcmd"}
 - exit   #(to leave the chroot)